All about Slot Machines

-If a system could beat a slot machine and had been discovered and and the first few people who knew about it started winning a lot problem.
-They wouldn't just leave a game on the floor that
+If a system could beat a slot machine and had been discovered and the first few people who knew about it started winning a lot of

+They wouldn't just leave a game on the floor that was losing money

 All this doesn't prevent people from selling systems that supposedly make you a slot winner.
 One website claims you can "start making a minimum of $1,000 a day playing the slot machines".
 If it were true then why aren't they raking in $365,000 a year playing slots instead of having to resort to making $47 a pop from selling their system?
 And how is it that all the people who have bought the system are each taking a third of a million dollars a year out of the casinos and the casinos aren't noticing, or going bankrupt?